The platforms, apps and tools I pay for (and the ones I don’t)

 What’s missing?

 You may have noticed that I don’t use an “all in one” business management platform such as Hubspot, Dubsado or Clickup.
-This is a deliberate choice as I prefer to keep my platforms separate for two reasons:
+This is a deliberate choice, as I prefer to keep my platforms separate for two reasons:

 1. I prefer to use specialists

-For example, when ConvertKit introduced the ability to create landing pages, I continued to use LeadPages because whenever I saw people asking for help in the ConvertKit Facebook group it was always landing pages that were causing the problem.
+For example, when Kit introduced the ability to create landing pages, I continued to use LeadPages because whenever I saw people asking for help in the Kit Facebook group, it was always landing pages that were the problem.

-ConvertKit does email marketing incredibly well but LeadPages’s landing pages are 100% times better than Convertkit’s – because it’s the sole purpose of their platform… it’s what they do.
+Kit does email marketing incredibly well, but LeadPages’s landing pages are 100% better than Kit’s because it’s the sole purpose of their platform.

-I’ve noticed that whenever platforms (or VAs for that matter) attempt to offer things they are not very good at, they usually dilute their value.
+I’ve noticed that whenever platforms (or VAs, for that matter) attempt to offer things they are not very good at, they usually dilute their value.

 2. I don’t want to put all of my eggs in one basket